-As fulfilling as caring can be, its demands can sometimes place a strain on your relationships.
-Changes can occur gradually and your relationships, especially with loved ones, can feel very different from how they were before.
+As fulfilling as caring can be, it can also be demanding and can sometimes place a strain on your relationships.
+Changes can occur gradually or quite suddenly and your relationships, especially with loved ones, can feel very different from how they were before.

 We offer guidance and tips on how to seek support and develop coping mechanisms so that your own needs are not neglected.

-See if other family members or friends can help to give you a break when you need it and consider contacting social services to see about the possibility of getting a carer’s assessment if you haven’t already, so that you can get additional support.
+See if other family members or friends can help to give you a break when you need one and consider contacting social services to see about the possibility of getting a carer’s assessment, if you haven’t already, so that you can get additional support.
 This is an opportunity to have your needs as a carer reviewed to see if there is any extra help to assist you and prevent your own health from deteriorating mentally and physically.

 You’re not alone if you feel this way.
 Caring can be especially exhausting and trying when you feel like your efforts go unnoticed or are under appreciated, especially by those you’re supporting most.

 It may help to open up about how you feel, unless the person(s) you look after has a condition that affects how they can express themselves or is unable to understand.

-Don't beat yourself up if you lose patience every now again – it's only natural to feel frustrated sometimes – you're only human.
+Don't beat yourself up if you lose patience every now again.
+It's only natural to feel frustrated sometimes – you're only human.
 If you're aware of negative feelings building up inside, make sure you talk it out with either someone you know or a professional counsellor or volunteer.
 It's important to find an outlet for your feeling.
 See 'What other sources of support are available?' for more ideas.

 Relationships with family members can be complex at the best of times.
-Caring can feel very lonely when other family members live a long way away or are not so involved and the weight of the responsibility rests on your shoulders.
+Caring can feel very lonely when other family members live a long way away or are not closely involved and the weight of the responsibility can feel like it rests on your shoulders.
 This can be frustrating too.

 But rather than allowing these negative feelings to take over, try to let them know how much you are being affected and that even small gestures on their part, such as a phone call or a practical offer of support (such as picking up medication) could make a difference.